James Gordon Bennett Monument

 |James Gordon Bennett, Sr. (image from about.com)|

-Upon his return to New York, Bennett attempted to begin his own newspaper and failed twice.
+Upon his return to New York, Bennett attempted to start his own newspaper and failed twice.
 In 1835, he raised $500 and successfully founded the New York Herald, originally headquartered in a basement office.
-Amid fierce competition, Bennett managed to bring the Herald to the forefront not only in New York City, but across America, where it enjoyed the largest circulation of any newspaper in the nation.
+Amid fierce competition, Bennett managed to bring the Herald to the forefront not only in New York City but across America, where it enjoyed the largest circulation of any newspaper in the nation.
 This success was due largely to Bennett's innovative nature.
-His was the first newspaper to publish Wall Street stock prices, and the first New York paper without political allegiances.
+His was the first newspaper to publish Wall Street stock prices and the first New York paper without political allegiances.
 Though he was publicly attacked and even beaten for his denouncements of political figures, Bennett was also seen as an honest voice in journalism.
 He hired investigative reporters to gather the news, was quick to adopt the telegraph as a means of receiving news from other cities in the 1840s, and used high-speed printing presses when they became available.
-In spite of the weath Bennett accrued from the Herald's success, he remained an outsider in New York society.
-Whether because he preferred a private home life, or because he offended society with his fierce editorials, outspoken opinions, and personal attacks (including mockery of rival publishers such as Horace Greeley and Henry J. Raymond), is unclear.
+In spite of the wealth Bennett accrued from the Herald's success, he remained an outsider in New York society.
+Whether it's because he preferred a private home life or because he offended society with his fierce editorials, outspoken opinions, and personal attacks (including mockery of rival publishers such as Horace Greeley and Henry J. Raymond) remains unclear.
 During the American Civil War, the Herald employed more than sixty reporters, and Bennett usually managed to publish news from the battlefield before anyone else.

 When James Gordon Bennett, Sr. died on June 1, 1872, his son, James Gordon Bennett, Jr., took over the publication of the New York Herald.
 The younger Bennett had been educated in Paris and had served the Union during the Civil War.
 He was supposedly saved from running his ship aground by the hoot of an owl.
 This might explain his interest in the birds, which he expressed in the form of preservation editorials in the Herald, a collection of live owls, and his commission for the new Herald building in 1890.
 The new building, designed by architect Stanford White, was lined with twenty-six bronze owls and a statue of Minerva (the Roman equivalent of the Greek goddess of wisdom, Athena, who is symbolically associated with owls).
 The building no longer exists, but two of the owls and the statue of Minerva are now incorporated into the James Gordon Bennett Memorial in Herald Square.